BestTimesToVisit.com Logo

 safety

-Be mindful of your belongings, especially in crowded areas like the bus terminals or popular plazas.
-Like any major city, pickpocketing can occur.
-Keep your valuables secure and out of sight, and avoid flashing expensive items.
+Be aware of your surroundings, especially in crowded areas like markets or bus stations.
+While Córdoba is generally safe, petty theft can occur.
+Keep your valuables secure and out of sight, and avoid displaying expensive electronics or large amounts of cash openly.

 packing